roldanmoncada/09-README-Generator/README.md

   ## Installation:

-  77
+  Right click on the output README file and select "Open Preview".

   ## Usage:

-  66
+  This app is for anyone that is creating an app and would like to create a README faster than they usually would by creating one manually.

   ## License:
-  Please visit this link for more information: [Apache](https://opensource.org/licenses/Apache-2.0)
+  Please visit this link for more information: [MIT](https://opensource.org/licenses/MIT)

   ## Contributing:

-  55
+  None possible for this scenario.

-  ## Tests
+  ## Tests:

-  44
+  None possible for this scenario.

   ## Questions:

   Here is a link to my GitHub portfolio!
-[33](https://github.com/33)
+[Generic-GitHub-Name](https://github.com/Generic-GitHub-Name)

-  If you have any questions at all, please feel free to email me at: [22](mailto:user@example.com)
+  If you have any questions at all, please feel free to email me at: [example@test.com](mailto:user@example.com)